 Rife discovered the importance of frequency when he found that microorganisms can be viewed in their native colors.
 He did this through the use of a series of prisms and arrived at a system that could polarize the light spectrum for this purpose.
 In the strictest sense, these are the true native frequencies of the various microorganisms.
 But the frequencies of light can only be easily expressed by scientific notation because they are so high.

 One of the ranges that will do the job is the radio transmission range.
 These are frequencies measured in megahertz, or millions of cycles per second.
-This range turned out to be ideal for treatment of the microscope and will only destroy microbes when the precise frequency is achieved.
+This range turned out to be ideal for use with the microscope and will only destroy microbes when the precise frequency is achieved.

-The big drawback of using radio waves to kill pathogens, is that microwave begins as low as 33 megahertz.
-Unshielded microwave energy, obviously, is not desirable in any therapy instrument for the reason that it will kill off human cells just as readily as it can kill germs.
+The big drawback of using radio waves to kill pathogens is the fact that the microwave range begins as low as 33 megahertz.
+Unshielded microwave energy, obviously, is not desirable in any instrument for the reason that it will kill off human cells just as readily as it can kill germs.
 Human brain cells are especially susceptible, as are certain nerves, reproductive organs and tissues of the eye.

 If you introduce two different signals into the body, you will only get the harmonics they create, and thus you will never know what the effective frequency actually is that you’re getting.
 In the worst case, the harmonics will reach frequencies approaching microwave.